 Where are the best local beaches?

 If you continue along the footpath past the camping meadow in less than a mile you will reach the dramtic stoney beach with its towering cliffs at Heddons Mouth.
-Further afield you’re spoilt for choice: there are the sandy Atlantic beaches of Woolacombe, Croyde and Saunton Sands, the tiny rocky inlets of Lee, Heddon and Woody Bays, the point break at Lynmouth, the black sands of Ilfracombe… All are within about half-an-hour’s drive.
+Further afield you’re spoilt for choice: there are the sandy Atlantic beaches of Woolacombe, Croyde and Saunton Sands, the tiny rocky inlets of Lee and Woody Bays, the point break at Lynmouth, the black sands of Ilfracombe… All are within about half-an-hour’s drive.

 Where are some good walks for families?

-The South West Coast Path passes by both campsites, and takes in some stunning sights and lovely locations – walk as much or as little of it as the mood takes you.
+The South West Coast Path passes the campsites, and takes in some stunning sights and lovely locations – walk as much or as little of it as the mood takes you.

 Are you open all year round?